catec/amcl3d/README.md

           roslaunch amcl3d amcl3d.launch

-* **amcl3d_rosin.launch:**  it contains the initial pose, particle number, 'alpha' parameter, 'take_off_height' parameter and the correctly map to run the algorithm with the correcly data of the demo bag.
+* **amcl3d_rosin.launch:**  it contains the initial pose, particle number, 'alpha' parameter, 'take_off_height' parameter and the correctly map to run the algorithm with the correcly data of the rosbag.

-		roslaunch amcl3d amcl3d_test.launch
+		roslaunch amcl3d amcl3d_rosin.launch

 ### Gmoke Tests